CyayaGomi/aw-watcher-input-visualizer-gomicyaya/Readme.md

 # How to Make it Work
 ## One-sentence Summary
 For those who are apt at coding, here's a one-sentence summary: copy the `visualization` folder I uploaded to `.\ActivityWatch\aw-watcher-input`, then follow the instructions from [aw-watcher-utilization](https://github.com/Alwinator/aw-watcher-utilization) to set the custom visualization.
-But make sure you've already installed *aw-watcher-input* otherwise the visualization will not work. **If you understand this one-sentence summary, you can jump straight to the 'Functions and Flaws' section.**
+But make sure you've already installed *aw-watcher-input* otherwise the visualization will not work. **If you understand this one-sentence summary, you can jump straight to the *Functions and Flaws* section.**

 ## Prerequisites
 I really have no idea about builds and all that stuff.
 I am just an ordinary guy who's looking for a tool that records what I do throughout the day, especially how many keypresses I make.
 Therefore I will teach you how to make this visualization work in the most unprofessional and stupid way.